Sowerby's Beaked Whale

 Addressing Ocean Noise

 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on beaked whale behavior and hearing.
 For example, the use of at least some types of shipboard echosounders decreases the acoustic detection rates of multiple species of beaked whales, indicating that they change their behavior when they hear these echosounders.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic sound on marine mammal hearing.
+In 2018, we revised the technical guidance for assessing the effects of anthropogenic sound on marine mammal hearing.

 Sowerby’s beaked whales are protected under the MMPA.